Where to Eat Before Going to a Calgary Flames Game

 Walking time to the Saddledome: 10 minutes

 Oysters aren’t typically what comes to mind when we think of game-day foods — but, why not?
-They’re hand-held, come with a selection of toppings and condiments and are incredibly satisfying.
-Located right on the Red Mile, this converted historic house is home to Calgary’s widest selection of oysters (both east and west coast options), plus a large seafood-centric menu of appetizers and mains.
+They’re hand-held bites that are incredibly satisfying.
+Located right on the Red Mile, this converted historic house is home to a wide selection of oysters (both east and west coast options), plus a large seafood-centric menu of appetizers and mains.

-Must-try dish: Order a half- or full-dozen of the always-changing daily featured oyster for $1.50 per piece, complete with all the accoutrements.
+Must-try dish: Order a half- or full-dozen of the always-changing daily featured oysters for $1.50 per piece.

 King Eddy